Baodeptraii/Baodeptraii/README.md

 I don't know what to do with my life :v LOL
 -------------------------------------------

-* 🌍  I'm based in The Earth.
+* 🌍  I'm based on The Earth.
 * ✉️  You can contact me at [trbaoquoc1012@gmail.com](mailto:trbaoquoc1012@gmail.com)
 * 🧠  I'm still learning every single day.
 * ⚡  I'm Wibu, Vozer, Tít-con, Ri-con, Madridista.